jmtc7/Autonomous_Driving_nanodegree_notes/part1-CV-DL-and-sensor-fusion/module02-advanced-lane-finding/CarND-Advanced-Lane-Lines/README.md

 ### Step 6.
 Inverse lane warping

-Once having all the data, we can visualize it building a mask using a sampling of the polynomial equations in the warped plane and project this mask back into the original image using the inverse of the used transformation matrix. this will give us the following result:
+Once having all the data, we can visualize it building a mask using a sampling of the polynomial equations in the warped plane and project this mask back into the original image using the inverse of the used transformation matrix.
+The results can be appreciated in the example image of the final results.

-![Inverse lane warping][image5]

 ### Step 7.
 Output frame composition